neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

   ### Exercise 1: Create canvas application

-In this exercise, you will import a solution with shared components, create a view for the problem report Table and create a canvas application.
+In this exercise, you will import a solution with shared components, create a view for the Problem Report table and create a canvas application.

 #### Task 1: Import component library solution